Professor, Philosophy and Affiliated Professor, Africana Studies

 2008-present, Visiting Professor, Social & Cultural Studies, Hochschule Fulda

-2006-present, Full Professor (with tenure), Department of Philosophy, SUNY Cortland
+2006-present, Full Professor (with tenure), Philosophy, SUNY Cortland

 2005-6 Acting Chair, Department of Philosophy, SUNY Cortland